 Other than just following the recipe, I only have a few extra hints:

-- I know this is a crazy amount of bacon!
-Trust me on this.
-I have cut it back in various renditions of this recipe, and the bacon really makes it!
+- This is a crazy amount of bacon!
+I have cut it back in various renditions of this recipe, and the bacon makes it!

-- In order to get the creamiest soup possible, you’ll want to use as little broth to cook the veggies in as possible.
-A tall soup stock pot works best.
-If you use a wider, Dutch oven type of pot, it usually takes more broth to cover.
+- To get the creamiest soup, use as little broth to cook the veggies in as possible.
+A tall stock pot works best.
+If made in a wider Dutch oven, it needs more broth to cover.
 More broth = thinner chowder.

-- I usually but do not always peel the potatoes for this soup.
-When the potatoes have no skin, they will break down a little easier.
+- I don’t always peel the potatoes, but if the potatoes are peeled, they will break down a little easier.
 That extra starch from the potatoes helps to thicken this soup.

 Adjusting the Flavor & Seasoning:

-The bacon really is one of the key flavors of this soup and it comes through beautifully.
+The bacon is a key flavor in this soup, and it comes through beautifully.
 Cut back the bacon and you’ll also cut back flavor.

-If using a powder or paste for the stock, taste before adding salt.
-If the broth is salty you may want less.
+If using a powder or paste for the stock, taste before adding salt, you may want less.

 How to Store & Reheat Chicken Corn Chowder: